uyennguyen30696/ucd-activities/README.md

 ## UCD Bootcamp activities

-The purpose of these activities is to practice HTML, CSS, and Git
+The purpose of these activities is to practice:

+* HTML, CSS, and Git
+* Bootstrap
+* JavaScript